 John K. Lee received an AB magna cum laude in Biochemical Sciences from Harvard College, an MD from the Geisel School of Medicine at Dartmouth, and a PhD from the Molecular Biology Institute as a Specialty Training and Advanced Research (STAR) fellow at UCLA.
 His PhD thesis under the mentorship of Dr. Owen Witte focused on characterizing determinants of aggressive prostate cancer.
 His postdoctoral research with Dr. Witte involved the identification of cell surface antigens in subtypes of prostate cancer and the development of immunotherapeutics against these targets.
 John started his independent research program at Fred Hutch in March of 2018.
-He is also a medical oncologist who specializes in metastatic prostate cancer and sees patients at the Seattle Cancer Care Alliance/University of Washington Medical Center.
+He is also a medical oncologist who specializes in metastatic prostate cancer and bladder cancer.
+He sees patients at the Seattle Cancer Care Alliance/University of Washington Medical Center.

 |SBUR Young Investigator Award||2020|